Hongyao-Chen/PFLinMedicine/README.md

 # PFLinMedicine

-This is the official implementation of **"FedCASE: Quantifying Asymmetric Collaboration for Personalized Federated Learning"**
+This is the official implementation of **"FedCASE: Quantifying Asymmetric Collaboration for Personalised Federated Learning"**

 ## Quick Start